 Generations at Neighbors is a large nursing home located in Byron, Illinois.
 This facility received an overall grade of D based on the data we looked at.
 Based on our ratings, this nursing home likely isn't a great fit for most people.
-The only positive thing we can really say about this facility is that it didn't receive any F's in any of the categories we assessed.
-Additional information about these categories is available below.
+If you aren't deterred by this nursing home's report card, feel free to continue reading to learn more about its category grades.
+Inspection reports are discussed in the next section.

 Generations at Neighbors